 For example, if CARE Ratings has relied on a corporate guarantee and assigned a CE rating to an issue and the corporate guarantee ceases to exist, the rating would be reviewed for withdrawal and a new standalone rating would be assigned simultaneously.
 On the other hand, if CARE Ratings has relied on a corporate guarantee and assigned a CE rating to an issue and there is a missed payment without the guarantee being invoked, the rating would be revised downwards in accordance with CARE Ratings' 'Policy on Default Recognition'.

-Apart from the above, there are instrument-specific factors that CARE Ratings would apply to withdraw ratings for the specific instrument/facility:
+Apart from the above, CARE Ratings would withdraw ratings of specific instrument/facility as mentioned below: